Katie Stephens

 Introduction

-Katie has acted at all stages of care proceedings, from interim care order to final hearing, in cases featuring neglect and allegations of abuse.
+In care proceedings, Katie acts at all hearings, from interim care order to final hearing.
 She has also appeared in the High Court in a deprivation of liberty case concerning secure accommodation.

 Alongside her practice, Katie contributes to the Financial Remedies Journal, writing case summaries of recent judgments.

 In her spare time, Katie enjoys dance lessons, crafting, and spending time with her cat!
-She also volunteers with Bridging the Bar, an organisation that supports students becoming barristers from underrepresented groups at the bar, and mentors law students at the University of Reading.
+She also volunteers with Bridging the Bar, an organisation that supports students becoming barristers from underrepresented groups at the bar, and mentors law students at the University of Reading and University of Nottingham.

 Education